This page is managed by Dr. Thomas Edgar, The University of Texas at Austin

 - NEOS Guide website: The NEOS Optimization Guide provides information about the field of optimization and its sub-disciplines.
 It focuses on the resources available for solving optimization problems, including the solvers available on the NEOS server.

-- Computational Infrastructure for Operations Research (COIN-OR): The COIN-OR project is an initiative to spur the development of open-source software for the operations research community.
+- Computational Infrastructure for Operations Research (COIN-OR): An initiative to spur the development of open-source software for the operations research community.
 It provides a list of open-source tools available for operations research and optimization.

 - OPTI Toolbox: A free MATLAB toolbox for constructing and solving linear, nonlinear, continuous, and discrete optimization problems.